Celena Shafer: Career

 During the 2004–05 season, she debuted with the New York Philharmonic in a performance of Handel's Messiah.
 In April 2005, she sang the title role of Esclarmonde at the Washington Concert Opera.

-Other roles include Tytania in A Midsummer Night's Dream, Nanetta in Falstaff, Hero in Berlioz's Beatrice and Benedict, Zerbinetta in a concert performance of Ariadne auf Naxos, Blonde in The Abduction from the Seraglio, Adele in Die Fledermaus, and Show Boat for a gala benefit for Carnegie Hall.
+Other roles include Johanna Barker in Sweeney Todd, Tytania in A Midsummer Night's Dream, Nanetta in Falstaff, Hero in Berlioz's Beatrice and Benedict, Zerbinetta in a concert performance of Ariadne auf Naxos, Blonde in The Abduction from the Seraglio, Adele in Die Fledermaus, and Magnolia in Show Boat for a gala benefit for Carnegie Hall.